kszenes/PorousConvection.jl/README.md

 #### 3D plot
 ![porous-convection-3d](docs/T_3D.png)

-Alternatively, a 2D slice can be produced using the [plot_2D_slice.jl](scripts/plot_2d_slice.jl) script:
+Alternatively, a 2D slice can be plotted using the [plot_2D_slice.jl](scripts/plot_2d_slice.jl) script:
 #### 2D slice
 ![porous-convection-3d-slice](docs/T_slice.png)

 ### Distributed
 The script [PorousConvection_3D.jl](scripts/PorouseConvection_3D_multixpu.jl) enables the simulation to run distributed using MPI for communication.
-In case you are running on the SLURM batch system (which manages the MPI library), you can run the script on 8 processes using the following script:
+In case you are running on the SLURM batch system (which manages the MPI library), you can run the script on e.g. 8 processes using the following script:
 ```
 srun -N8 -n8 julia -O3 --check-bounds=no --project=. scripts/PorouseConvection_3D_multixpu.jl
 ```
-The simulation periodically saves the output, as `.bin`, to a directory (named `viz3Dmpi_out` by default).
-The visualization script [plot_3D_animation](scripts/plot_3d_animation.jl) in order to produce an animation:
+The simulation periodically saves the output, as `.bin` files, to a directory (named `viz3Dmpi_out` by default).
+The visualization script [plot_3D_animation.jl](scripts/plot_3d_animation.jl) can be used to produce an animation:
 #### Porous Convection 3D MPI
 ![porous-convection-3d-mpi](docs/porous-3d-multixpu.gif)

 ### Performance

-The benchmarks were performed on Piz Daint supercomputer which is a single NVIDIA® Tesla® P100 with 16GB of memory per node.
+The benchmarks were performed on Piz Daint supercomputer which has a single NVIDIA® Tesla® P100 GPU with 16GB of memory per node.

 #### Block Size
 The performance characteristic of GPU kernels is highly dependent on the correct selection of the block size.
 In the following benchmark, we evaluate the total runtime of the 5 stencil kernels for varying block sizes.
 This benchmark can be reproduced using [this](scripts/benchmarks/benchmark_block_size.jl) script.